mtab3000/stonks/README.md

 The quality of the results depends on the adherence to convention in posts to [r/quotes](https://reddit.com/r/quotes) and the quality of the regex in the script.
 Currently the script is rarely producing garbled quotes, so it's ready for sharing.

 As well as producing quotes, the script occasionally places other content on the epaper - to keep things interesting.

+### Word of the day

+A word and definition for you to try to shoehorn into conversations, making you look like a boffin.

+### Headline

+An RSS feed from a news source specified in the config file.

+### Cartoon

+A cartoon from The New Yorker

 ### Cryptocurrency Dashboard